Self-hosted KernelCI Architecture Documentation

 Creating tokens in LAVA:

-Configure LAVA runtime tokens in kernelci-secrets.toml
+Configure LAVA runtime tokens in kernelci-secrets.toml:

 [runtime.lava-collabora]